Anomaly-free scale symmetry and gravity

 which can be applied to any scalar operator with mass dimension $D/2-N$.

 The conformally invariant Lagrangian can be written as a sum of all combinations of the form

 where the powers $\alpha_i$ are fixed in such a way that the mass dimension of the operators in square brackets is equal to $D/2-N_i$ and the power $q$ is singled out from the requirement that the action is dimensionless.
-Not all of these operators are independent, some of them can be related to each other by integration by parts.
+Not all of these operators are independent, some of them can be related to each other via integration by parts.
 The key observation in the procedure of construction of conformal operators is that the power of the $\square$ operator has to be properly adjusted to the conformal weight of the operator which is differentiated.
+To the best of our knowledge expression (\ref{conf_O}) is new and has not appeared in the literature.

 The conformally invariant operators can be classified by the total number of derivatives (in what follows we take $D=4$).
 There is one operator $\phi^4$ without derivatives, one operator $\phi\bb\phi$ (the kinetic term) with two derivatives, two operators with 4 derivatives (there is one more operator in scale-invariant but not CI theory, $O_3=\frac{1}{\phi^4}(\dd_{\mu}\phi)^4$),